Infinitesimal Automorphisms of VB-groupoids and algebroids: Infinitesimal automorphisms of VB-groupoids and algebroids

-\begin{remark} Let $A \to M$ be a Lie algebroid.
-As proved in~\cite{Mackenzie1997}, a vector field $X \in \mathfrak X (A)$ is IM iff, when regarded as a section $X : A \to TA$ of the tangent VB-algebroid, it is a morphism of Lie algebroids.
-This suggests the following definition.
-Given a VB-algebroid $(W, E; A, M)$ a section $s : A \to W$ of $W \to A$ is an \emph{IM section} if it is a Lie algebroid morphism.
-Now, a similar characterization as for IM vector fields cannot take place, in general, for IM derivations because the gauge algebroid $\der W$ of $W \to A$ is \emph{not} a VB-algebroid itself, when $(W, E; A, M)$ is a \emph{generic} VB-algebroid.
-However, it turns out that the gauge algebroid $\der E_A$ of a \emph{trivial-core} VB-algebroid $(E_A, E; A, M)$ (see Section \ref{sec:trivial-core}) fits in a VB-algebroid $(\der E_A, \der E; A, M)$ itself, and IM derivations of $(E_A, E; A, M)$ are the same as IM sections of $\der E_A \to A$ (Theorem \ref{theor:der_VB-alg}). \end{remark} The following proposition proves that IM derivations of VB-algebroids are the infinitesimal counterpart of multiplicative derivations of VB-groupoids.
+\begin{remark} A similar characterization as for IM vector fields cannot take place, in general, for IM derivations because the gauge algebroid $\der W$ of $W \to A$ is \emph{not} a VB-algebroid itself, when $(W\Rightarrow E; A\Rightarrow M)$ is a \emph{generic} VB-algebroid.
+However, it turns out that the gauge algebroid $\der E_A$ of a \emph{trivial-core} VB-algebroid $(E_A\Rightarrow E; A\Rightarrow M)$ (see Section \ref{sec:trivial-core}) fits in a VB-algebroid $(\der E_A, \Rightarrow \der E; A \Rightarrow M)$ itself, and IM derivations of $(E_A\Rightarrow E; A\Rightarrow M)$ are the same as IM sections of $\der E_A \to A$ (Theorem \ref{theor:der_VB-alg}).
+Similar considerations hold true for IM derivations of trivial-core VB-algebroids. \end{remark} The following proposition proves that IM derivations of VB-algebroids are the infinitesimal counterpart of multiplicative derivations of VB-groupoids.
 It follows immediately from Definitions \ref{def:inf_auto_VB-group}, \ref{def:mult_der}, \ref{def:inf_auto_VB-alg}, \ref{def:IM_der} and the general discussion in Subsection \ref{sec:diff_int} (see \cite{bursztyn2016} for more details).